Are you looking for an employer who cares about you as a person and where you feel involved in everything that concerns you? Welcome to JellyHive!

 Started my career over a decade ago in a small company as a DBA and has since work in a wide variety of technologies and domains including, but not limited to, .NET, Node, Azure, IT security, business intelligence, the car industry, loyalty programs and e-commerce systems for banks.
 In later years I have specialized in .NET Core development and Azure.
 In my spare time I love to be out in the garden, playing with the kids, making and/or drinking mead, checking out new cool tech, doing some small time farming, renovating the house, going on a stroll through the forest or watching football.

 I live on the seventh largest island of Sweden, Tjörn, together with my wife and two children.
-So yes!
-My commute is horrible, since I have to drive 70 km to get to work.

 Test leader who also works with a lot of other things